thcrull/fabric-ipfs-interface/README.md

 - **Chaincode packages**: smart contracts specific to a research use case.
 - An **IPFS interface**: integration helpers to interact with IPFS for decentralised storage.

+The repository also provides extensive examples of how to use the blockchain interface and IPFS interface.
+They walk you through all functions in the wrappers.
+There is also a general example application that showcases the basic functionalities we expect you to use (IPFS and Fabric).

 ----------------------------------

 ## Running the examples